 Top of the list is without doubt Machu Picchu.
 This remote Inca temple, perched on a mountaintop in the remote southern Andes, is a UNESCO World Heritage site.
-This designation is in recognition of the achievements of its pre-Columbian architects.
-Enter the site before dawn, then sit and wait for the first rays of sun to spill over the surrounding granite peaks to illuminate the well-preserved stone buildings, paths and terraces.
+This designation is in recognition of the astonishing achievements of its pre-Columbian architects.
+Enter the site before dawn, then sit and wait for the sunrise.
+The first rays of the sun spill over the surrounding peaks to illuminate the well-preserved stone buildings, paths and terraces.

 The mysteries of the London Underground are nothing compared with the Nasca Lines, another UNESCO World Heritage site.
 These drawings of animals, etched in the sand for eternity by an ancient civilisation, are only visible from the air.
-Hop in a light aeroplane at Nasca airport for a perfect – if stomach-churning – view.
+Hop in a light aeroplane at Nasca airstrip to take in perfect – if at times stomach-churning – views.

-The engineering prowess of the ancient Peruvians remains evident at the Uros Islands on Lake Titicaca, where whole villages float on rafts made of reeds.
-You can see them on an island-hopping trip and admire the elaborately crafted reed boats that locals use to travel around the islands.
+The engineering prowess of the ancient Peruvians remains evident at the Uros Islands on Lake Titicaca, where entire villages float on rafts made of reeds.
+See them on an island-hopping trip and admire the elaborately crafted reed boats on which locals travel between the islands.

 Parasailers glide above the Malecón in Lima © Ros Walford

-Lima, Peru’s vast capital city, is definitely a place that a small bear could get lost in.
-Get your bearings in the central district of Miraflores; walk along (or parasail from) the elegant Malecón cliff-top promenade, and later make the most of the city’s best shops, restaurants, bars and nightlife.
+Lima, Peru’s vast capital, spreads out from its colonial heart into a dynamic metropolis that is one of the largest in South America.
+Get your bearings in the central district of Miraflores; walk along (or parasail from) the elegant Malecón cliff-top promenade, before making the most of the city’s best shops, restaurants, bars and nightlife.

-Peru’s second city, Arequipa, is a calmer affair – a grid of streets lined with low-rise colonial townhouses punctuated with leafy plazas.
+Peru’s second city, Arequipa, is a calmer affair – a grid of streets lined with low-rise colonial townhouses and peppered with leafy plazas.

 Cusco Cathedral © Ros Walford